-- our principal shareholders, officers and directors currently beneficially own approximately 75.81% of our Ordinary Shares.
-They will therefore be able to exert significant control over matters submitted to our shareholders for approval; - we may be a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes in the current taxable year or may become one in any subsequent taxable year.
+- our principal shareholders, officers and directors currently beneficially own approximately 75.95% of our Ordinary Shares.
+They will therefore be able to exert significant control over matters submitted to our shareholders for approval; - because we are a "controlled company" within the meaning of the Nasdaq Stock Market rules, our shareholders may not have certain corporate governance protections that are available to shareholders of companies that are not controlled companies; - we may be a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes in the current taxable year or may become one in any subsequent taxable year.
 There generally would be negative tax consequences for U.S. taxpayers that are holders of the Ordinary Shares if we are or were to become a PFIC;